Effective Date: January 1, 2023

 California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act (CCPA) provides residents of California specific privacy rights that may govern your use of our website, including the right to: (1) request information from us regarding the categories and specific pieces of personal information we’ve collected about you; (2) request, twice in a 12-month period, a copy of the information we’ve collected about you over the last 12 months; (3) request the deletion of personal information we’ve collected about you; (4) opt-out of the sale of personal information; and (5) not be discriminated against for exercising any of the above consumer rights.
+The California Consumer Privacy Act (CCPA) provides residents of California specific privacy rights that may govern your use of our website, including the right to: (1) request information from us regarding the categories and specific pieces of personal information we’ve collected about you; (2) request, twice in a 12-month period, a copy of the information we’ve collected about you over the last 12 months; (3) request the deletion of personal information we’ve collected about you; (4) opt-out of the sale of personal information; (5) request to correct specific pieces of personal information we’ve collected about you; (6) limit our use of sensitive personal information we’ve collected about you; and (7) not be discriminated against for exercising any of the above consumer rights.

 Please note that your rights listed above are subject to certain exemptions and exceptions.
-For more information regarding our CCPA policies, please visit the Bank’s California Consumer Residents portal within the main Privacy page of our website.
+For more information regarding our CCPA policies, please visit the California Consumer Privacy Act link on the Agreements & Disclosures page of our website.
 To learn more about the CCPA, visit the California Attorney General’s CCPA portal.
+To submit a request, please click here and it will direct you to our dedicated CCPA page

 Notification of Changes